-Concentration of credit risk is the risk of loss attributed to the magnitude of the Department's investment in a single issuer.
-The Department follows the Town of Littleton's investment policy, which minimize any concentration of credit risk by diversifying the investment portfolio so that the impact of potential losses from any one type of security or issuer will be minimized.
-At December 31, 2020, the Department and OPEB Trust did not have any investments exceeding 5% of the total portfolio.
+Concentration of credit risk is the risk of loss attributed to the magnitude of investment in a single issuer.
+The Department follows the Town of Littleton's investment policy, which minimizes any concentration of credit risk by diversifying the investment portfolio so that the impact of potential losses from any one type of security or issuer will be limited.
+At December 31, 2021, the Department and the OPEB Trust Fund did not have any investments exceeding 5% of the total portfolio.